education.vic.gov.au

 A school pet is any animal kept on the school premises or under the control of a school staff member that is not used in a teaching activity in science and not used in a structured, goal-directed program to promote student engagement and wellbeing.
 For example, a pet lizard in the classroom only used for display.

-School support animal
+School or emotional support animal

 Therapy animal